At least two boys hockey programs will have new head coaches for the 2014-15 season.

 This is Moe’s first varsity head coach opportunity and he’s pulled something from his own playing experience to help mold his coaching style.

 “I take some good and bad from every coach,” he said, most notably from his coach at Great Falls Rikard Gronborg.
-Gronborg was an assistant coach most during Team Sweden’s bronze medal-winning IIHF World Championships that concluded May 25 in Belarus.
+Gronborg was an assistant coach most recently during Team Sweden’s bronze medal-winning IIHF World Championships that concluded May 25 in Belarus.

 “The one thing I got from him was how much we all respected and feared him because he would stand up and do anything for me so I didn’t want to disappoint him,” Moe said, as Gronborg was suspended for the bronze medal game after an altercation with a Russian coach during the semifinals.
 “I’m a calm person and I’m not going to try to be anybody I’m not.
 I’m not going to yell at somebody because that’s not who I am.”